‘Nobody 2’ Movie Review: A Less-Inspired Throwaway Sequel

 From Jeremy Kibler

 When audiences weren’t quite back to theaters yet in 2021, Nobody was a like a shot in the arm with an against-type Bob Odenkirk kicking ass and taking names.
 Lean, brutally violent, and wickedly funny, it was more than just a Mad Libs version of John Wick (suburban dad + retired assassin), being made with some wit and inspiration.
-Whereas that first film was a pleasant surprise and the ultimate “Dad Movie,” Nobody 2 is the obligatory, less-inspired throwaway sequel.
+Whereas that first film was a pleasant surprise and the ultimate Dad Movie™, Nobody 2 is the obligatory, less-inspired throwaway sequel.
 It should be a lark that slightly ups the ante, but it’s closer to being a nothing burger that rests on its laurels.

 Hutch Mansell (Odenkirk) has become a workaholic dad cliché, always at the office (read: taking hit jobs to pay off his debts to the Russian mob), always missing dinner, and always missing his son’s hockey games.
-His wife, Becca (Connie Nielsen), is getting tired of this new normal, but as summer break is almost over, Hutch decides to take the family (and Grandpa, played by Christopher Lloyd) to his old childhood vacation spot, the town of Plummerville, complete with Wild Bill’s Majestic Midway and Waterpark.
-He wants to make it up to Becca and the kids, but once daughter Sammy (Paisley Cadorath) and son Brady (Gage Munroe) have an encounter with some less-than-welcoming locals, the shady sheriff (Colin Hanks) and park operator (John Ortiz) learn the hard way that Hutch is not just some mild-mannered family man.
-Just wait until the real mastermind, drug and bootlegging boss Lendina (Sharon Stone), hears about it all.
+His wife, Becca (Connie Nielsen), is getting tired of this new normal, but as summer break is almost over, Hutch decides to take the family (and Grandpa, played by Christopher Lloyd) to his old childhood vacation spot, the resort town of Plummerville, complete with Wild Bill’s Majestic Midway and Waterpark.
+He wants to make it up to Becca and the kids, but once daughter Sammy (Paisley Cadorath) and son Brady (Gage Munroe) have an encounter with some less-than-welcoming locals, the shady sheriff (Colin Hanks) and mayor (John Ortiz, always compelling) learn the hard way that Hutch is not just some mild-mannered family man.
+Just wait until the real mastermind, unhinged drug and bootlegging boss Lendina (Sharon Stone), hears about it all.

-Armed with too many lame one-liners and too much noticeably sloppy ADR, Nobody 2 is just never as cute or as slick as it wants to be.
+Armed with perhaps too much lame comedy and too much noticeably sloppy ADR, Nobody 2 is just never as cute or as slick as it wants to be.
 As the first Nobody actually made good on some ironic music cues (which was becoming a rather stale choice to bring personality to action comedies), this one’s use of Céline Dion’s “The Power of Love” just falls flat.
 Like Clark Griswold with a heavy fist, Hutch keeps saying he wants to make memories with his family, but nobody will remember this brief, middle-of-the-road, occasionally diverting sequel by the time summer ends.

 Rating: 2/5